Deltares/Delft3D/test/deltares_testbench/README.md

 `ruff`, `mypy` and `pytest` will read their configuration directly from the `pyproject.toml` file, so the VSCode plugins should require only minimal configuration.
-Here's an example `.vscode/settings.json` that enables linting and formatting, test discovery and type checking.
+Here's an example `.vscode/settings.json` that enables linting, formatting, test discovery and type checking.